If your birth data is used on this site and you would prefer it wasn't, contact me (bottom of page for address) about removal.

 A Long, Sophisticated Explanation on Scientific Method from Wikipedia (this was more than I wanted, but some readers might want to read all of it)

 Before it was suppressed (or died, depending on your point of view), astrology answered questions relevant to the world view that existed then.
-It has better answers--and different questions!--for the world view that exists now.
+It has better answers—and different questions!—for the world view that exists now.

 Astrology can still sponsor many vices.
 A chart is, after all, a map of the individual’s consciousness, deep and superficial.
 As the papers on saints and gurus of east and west demonstrate, these astrological charts even demonstrate the individual's potential for higher consciousness.
-Aside from super consciousness, which, strictly speaking, does not really belong to man, his two other possible levels of consciousness, waking and sub-, sponsor so much of his life.
+It doesn’t say we can always identify who they are.
+Aside from super consciousness, which, strictly speaking, does not really belong to man, his two other possible levels of consciousness, waking and sub-, sponsor his life.
 Consciousness looking at itself is often tricky.
 Consciousness looking at its potential trajectory through time can get down-right scary.
-So, astrology is not for every one.
-It is not even for most people.
-It does have a unique quality that could benefit everybody.
+So, astrology is not for everyone.
+Itis not even for most people.

-Unlike most other sciences, astrology is unique in that it can also give us information about timing and duration of many conditions.
 It can help us better see whether any particular treatment, diet, or practice helped the patient, or did he “heal himself?”
 That is, did the astrology that sponsored his condition change for the better?
+Is there an astrology of healing?
 We live in a society filled with a multitude of forms of help.
-Can any one get the help he needs, or are certain astrological conditions necessary?
+Can anyone get the help he needs, or are certain astrological conditions necessary?

-Astrology can illuminate the question of whether or not persistent, concerted effort to change our mind set (or our level of consciousness) changed our condition.
 Finally, in order to grasp what we actually accomplish with consciousness, we need an accurate map of each individual's skew on it.
 If we don't know where he started from, how can we tell how far he has come?
-What has he created--willed--and what has he simply fulfilled?
-More than any other science, astrology gives us that map.
-Without it, the other sciences--which have made tremendous gains in the study of consciousness in the past eighty years--are still working out of the black box of “primordial substance” called consciousness.
-By the time consciousness expresses through us as living beings on this planet it is not primordial.
-It is highly developed.
+Or did he come, or go, anywhere?
+What has he created—willed—and what has he simply fulfilled?
+Scientific astrology is rich with potential answers to those questions.
+Without astrology, the other sciences—which have made tremendous gains in the study of mind and consciousness in the past eighty years—are still working out of the black box of “primordial substance” called consciousness.

-As can be seen among the titles of papers listed below, subjects covered range from the ordinary (compulsive talkers) to the extraordinary (the suicide of Carter Cooper) , from health (Mary Baker Eddy, founder of Christian Science) to sickness (Parkinson’s, Alzheimer’s), from mental illness (schizophrenia and bipolar disorder) to mental incapacity (retardation and autism), from religion (Eastern gurus, Catholic saints, and Dag Hammarskjöld, the closet mystic), career success (thy name is legion, shown in many papers), gender differentiation (homosexuality, lesbianism, and bisexuality), and many more.
+As can be seen among the titles of papers listed below, subjects covered range from the ordinary (compulsive talkers) to the extraordinary (the suicide of Carter Cooper) , from health and healers (Mary Baker Eddy, founder of Christian Science) to sickness (Parkinson’s, Alzheimer’s), from mental illness (schizophrenia and bipolar disorder) to mental incapacity (retardation and autism), from religion (Eastern gurus, Catholic saints, and Dag Hammarskjöld, the closet mystic), career success (thy name is legion, shown in many papers), gender differentiation (homosexuality, lesbianism, and bisexuality), and many more.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * ** * * * * * * * * * * * *

-Send an e-mail to the author: sleeweidner@yahoo.com
+If you have questions about the method, send an e-mail to the author: sleeweidner@yahoo.com

 PAPERS